aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency/currency-symbols/_index.md

 ---
-title: Extract currency symbol mpp using Aspose.Tasks for Java
+title: "java project properties – Extract currency symbol from MPP using Aspose.Tasks for Java"
 linktitle: Extract currency symbol mpp using Aspose.Tasks for Java
 second_title: Aspose.Tasks Java API
-description: Learn how to extract currency symbol mpp and change currency symbol java with Aspose.Tasks for Java.
-Retrieve currency symbol java quickly for project management.
+description: Learn how to extract and update java project properties such as the currency symbol using Aspose.Tasks for Java.
+Change project currency and retrieve currency symbol easily.
 weight: 12
 url: /java/currency/currency-symbols/
-date: 2025-12-05
+date: 2026-02-10
 ---

 {{< blocks/products/pf/main-wrap-class >}}